 Meet our leaders

-Branch Committees have up to 12 members, including a Regional Representative who is also a member of the National Board.
-All Amnesty members are eligible to stand for election and to vote for their local Branch Committee.
-You can get in touch with your committee through your local action centre.
+Activism Leadership Committees have up to 12 members.
+All Amnesty members are eligible to stand for election and to vote for their local Activism Leadership Committee.
+You can get in touch with your committee below.